Compare two cars

 Well, these are two pretty similar cars we have here!
 It's only details that could potentially make the difference.
 Not only that they both belong to the mpv segment and utilize the same 5-door MPV body style, they are even powered by the same Renault-developed diesel engine!
 There is not much there to point us towards one vehicle or the other.
 Or is it?

 SafetyThe fact that the Renault got tested by the European New Car Assessment Programme (Euro NCAP), while the other contender didn't, offers a slight advantage, as the 4-star rating is better than none.
-That aside, let's consider some other aspects which affect safety.
+Still, apart from the official crash test results there are other things we need to be aware of.
 Both vehicles belong to the mpv segment, which is generally a good thing safety-wise, still it doesn't help us solve our dilemma, does it?
 Furthermore, taking kerb weight as an important factor into account, the French car offers a considerable difference of 22% more metal.

 ReliabilityReliability is not the best thing to consider on the make level, but it is worth mentioning that Renault does have a slight advantage, when all the models are taken into account.
-That's the official data, while our visitors describe reliability of Renault, as well as Dacia, with the same average rating of 4.1 out of 5.
-Independent research findings rank Kangoo as average reliability-wise, and Dokker is more or less at the same level.That apart, owners of different cars powered by the same engine as these two vehicles rank it on average as 4.7 out of 5.
+These are the official statistics, while our visitors describe reliability of Renault with an average rating of 4.2, and models under the Dacia badge with 4.1 out of 5.
+Some independent research have also placed Kangoo as average reliability-wise, and Dokker is more or less at the same level.We should definitely mention that owners of cars with the same powertrain as these two vehicles rank it on average as 4.5 out of 5.

 Performance & Fuel economyRenault is a bit more agile, reaching 100km/h in 0.3 seconds less than its competitor.
 Still, it lacks the power to win the top speed competition, topping at 160 kilometers per hour, 2km/h less than the other car.
 When it comes to fuel economy things look pretty much the same for both cars, averaging around 4.6 liters of fuel per 100 kilometers (62 mpg), in combined cycle.